gobwas/graceful/README.md

 [![GoDoc][godoc-image]][godoc-url]
 [![Travis][travis-image]][travis-url]

-> Go tools for graceful restarts.
+> A library for sharing descriptors in Go.

 # Overview

 Package graceful provides tools for sharing file descriptors between processes.

-The most common reason to use it is the ability of graceful restart of an application.
+The most common reason to use it is the ability of so-called **graceful restart** of an application.

 # Usage